kubecost/docs/install-and-configure/advanced-configuration/resource-consumption.md

 Secondary clusters can be configured strictly as metric emitters to save memory.
 Learn more about how to best configure them in our [Secondary Clusters Guide](/install-and-configure/install/multi-cluster/secondary-clusters.md).

-## Exclude provider IDs in Cloud Assets

-This method is only available for AWS cloud billing integrations.
-Kubecost is capable of tracking each individual cloud billing line item.
-However on certain accounts this can be quite large.
-If provider IDs are excluded, Kubecost won't cache granular data.
-Instead, Kubecost caches aggregate data and make an ad-hoc query to the AWS Cost and Usage Report to get granular data resulting in slow load times but less memory consumption.

 ## Lower query concurrency

 Lowering query concurrency for the Kubecost ETL build will mean ETL takes longer to build, but consumes less memory.
 The default value is: `5`.
 This can be adjusted with the [Helm value](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.93.2/cost-analyzer/values.yaml#L272):